mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

   </executions>
 </plugin>
 ```
 and the stub.xml which defines the assembly rules.
-Please refer the codebase here.
+Please refer the codebase for the stub.xml file.

 We don't need spring-cloud-contract-maven-plugin as we are not going to generate test-case out of DSL contract.
 Because, we are going to auto generate DSL from a test-case.

 ## TDD
 Lets start with a failing test-case.
 We use MockMvc to call the function which I am going to describe in a bit.

 So, we invoke the function by passing in a HealthFirstMember object.
-We need memberId, and coverage is set to NONE initially.
+Member ID is mandatory field and other fields are optional.

 After invoking the Mock service we check if the coverage is MEDICAL to pass the test-case.

 {% highlight java %}
 @Test
 public void provideCoverageForGivenMemberId() throws Exception {